hanmo2000110/Dull_Genius-oss-final-/README.md

 - 3. to increase club's recognition.
 - 4. Fulfills people's need to enjoy board games.

-## 3. How do I get started?
+## How do I get started?

 1. Turn on your RaspberryPi
 2. Make a directory under RaspberryPi's local directory
 3. Clone https://github.com/hanmo2000110/Dull_Genius-oss-final-.git
 4. Move or replace the files to /var/www/html
 5. You should install Apache, PHP, and MySQL
-6. check **boardgamelist.txt** file. in the file you could find
+6. check **boardgamelist.txt** file. in the file you could find some commands use them all.
   * mysql command for creating board game list
   * mysql command for creating reservation list
-  * mysql commands to add boardgames in the BoardGames table. use them all
+  * mysql commands to add boardgames in the BoardGames table.
 7. run apache and configure mysql.
 8. Go to http://raspberrypi.local/
 9. finished to get started.

-## 4. Where can I get more help, if I need it?
+## Where can I get more help, if I need it?

 If you have any question about the project, please feel free to contact me through => 22000120@handong.edu

+## Contributing Guidelines

+for any bugs of new features, You can use Pull requests.

+I suggest you develop the design of the website